maderarasto/rn-git-connect/readme.md

 An idea for this project was to easily maintain project repositories and also used react (native) and typescript skills on a real project.

 ## What is finished
-:white_check_mark:&nbsp;&nbsp;First version of wireframe design.
+:white_check_mark:&nbsp;&nbsp;First version of wireframe design.<br />
-:white_check_mark:&nbsp;&nbsp;Initialized a react native project with expo router.
+:white_check_mark:&nbsp;&nbsp;Initialized a react native project with expo router.<br />

 ## Features to implement
-:hourglass:&nbsp;&nbsp;Splash screen with logo :hourglass:&nbsp;&nbsp;Entry screen that redirects an user to sing in screen or dashboard :hourglass:&nbsp;&nbsp;SignIn screen for signing user to git server :hourglass:&nbsp;&nbsp;Register screen for creating an account for GitHub and GitLab :hourglass:&nbsp;&nbsp;Services for interacting with GitHub and GitLab :hourglass:&nbsp;&nbsp;Singing In with connections like Google or GitHub account (if possible)
+:hourglass:&nbsp;&nbsp;Splash screen with logo<br />
+:hourglass:&nbsp;&nbsp;Entry screen that redirects an user to sing in screen or dashboard<br />
+:hourglass:&nbsp;&nbsp;SignIn screen for signing user to git server<br />
+:hourglass:&nbsp;&nbsp;Register screen for creating an account for GitHub and GitLab<br />
+:hourglass:&nbsp;&nbsp;Services for interacting with GitHub and GitLab<br />
+:hourglass:&nbsp;&nbsp;Singing In with connections like Google or GitHub account (if possible)<br />

 ## Design
 ![Wireframe design for appliccation](readme/git_connect_wireframe.png "Wireframe design for Git Connect")